AEBI SCHMIDT HOLDING AG (AEBI)

 For Analysis

-Freeman joined the board on July 1, 2025, which is less than 24 months before this meeting, making her exempt from the TSR underperformance trigger under the voting policy; she brings relevant human resources, compensation, and ESG expertise and no other disqualifying factors are present.
+Freeman joined the board on July 1, 2025 (less than 24 months ago), so she is exempt from the TSR underperformance trigger, and she brings directly relevant human resources, compensation, and ESG expertise.

-Dinkins joined the board on July 1, 2025, which is less than 24 months before this meeting, making him exempt from the TSR underperformance trigger; he brings strong financial and audit expertise (CPA, former CFO) with no other disqualifying factors present.
+Dinkins joined the Aebi Schmidt board on July 1, 2025 (less than 24 months ago), so he is exempt from the TSR underperformance trigger, and he has strong financial and audit expertise as a former CFO and CPA.

 Say on Pay